CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

 Every person on the team will have to take the role as a leader for at least two weeks.
 The role of the leader will be to organize meetings and make sure that everything is submitted in a timely manner.
 Please note here who will be responsible when:

-Aug 28th - Sep 21st (Lab 1):
+Aug 28th - Sep 15th (Lab 1, work on lab 2):

-Sep 22nd - Oct 5th (Lab 2):
+Sep 16th - Sep 29th (Lab 2, Milestone 1 and 2):

-Oct 6th - Oct 19th (Lab 3 and Milestone 1):
+Sep 30th - Oct 20th (Lab 3, work on lab 4):

-Oct 20th - Nov 2nd (Lab 4 and Milestone 2, progress towards Milestone 3):
+Oct 21st - Nov 3rd (Lab 4 and Milestone 3):

-Nov 3rd - Nov 17th (Milestone 3 and 4):
+Nov 4th - Nov 17th (Milestone 4):

-Nov 17th - Dec 5th (Final competition and deadline for the website):
+Nov 18th - Dec 5th (Final competition and deadline for the website):

 ------